jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 - Teach you about new concepts you may not have known.
 - Execute tasks that are more or less routine.

 Over time, as you gain experience, where this line is drawn will change for you.
-It is critical that this line meets your level of expertise, or you will find yourself quickly lost with the work your agents provide.
+It is critical that this line meets your level of expertise, or you will find yourself quickly lost in the work your agents provide.

 The best way I found is have three categories of agents: